Gana Misra

 2. Failing to Establish Robust Change Management Processes

-Regulations evolve constantly, and failure to stay current with regulation changes can result in thinking you're compliant when you're not.
+Regulations evolve constantly, and failure to stay current with regulation changes can result in operating under outdated requirements.
 New compliance officers often underestimate how quickly regulatory landscapes shift.
+According to Thomson Reuters' Regulatory Intelligence, there were over 61,000 regulatory alerts issued globally in 2024, averaging more than 200 per business day (Thomson Reuters, 2024).

 Consider the recent Canadian Securities Administrators announcement: On July 25, 2024, the Canadian Securities Administrators (CSA) announced final amendments to the over-the-counter (OTC) derivatives trade reporting rules, set to take effect on July 25, 2025.
 Firms that aren't actively monitoring such changes will find themselves scrambling at the last minute.
 (Source: Canadian Securities Administrators)